Chair: Claude Strayer, Fehr & Peers, San Diego, CA, USA

 A list of Council Executive Committee members can be found in the membership directory under ITE Council Executive Committee members.

 The US Access Board has developed information to provide a source of guidance on various aspects of accessible public rights-of-way.
 These valuable resources are now available on the US Access Board’s web site.
-Free copies of the Accessible Pedestrian Right of Way Guidelines are also available from the Access Board by contacting email@example.com or 202-272-0025/ 0082 (TTY).
+Free copies of the Accessible Pedestrian Right of Way Guidelines are also available from the Access Board by emailing email@example.com or by calling: 202-272-0025/ 0082 (TTY).

 Committee membership is controlled entirely through ITE Community.
 Subscribe to as many councils as you like and get involved.